physimals/svb/doc/theory.rst

 The description below is a highly abbreviated account of the theory behind SVB.
 For more detailed derivations, see the references cited.

+For interactive tutorials implementing variational Bayesian inference on simple examples, see the `Variational Bayes tutorial <https://vb-tutorial.readthedocs.io>`_

 Bayesian inference
 ------------------